nasa/Common-Metadata-Repository/ingest-app/docs/api.md

     <letter> <unique-number> "-" <provider-id>

 An example concept id is C179460405-LPDAAC_ECS.
 The letter identifies the concept type.
 G is for granule.
 C is for collection.
 The [provider id](#provider-id) is the upper case unique identifier for a provider.

+#### <a name="native-id"></a> CMR Native Id

+A native-id is an identifier, unique per provider, used to identify concepts within CMR.
+The native-id is a string with no specific pattern.

 ***